Image via Flickr by QuoteInspector.com

 If you already carry auto insurance, getting an SR-22 is pretty simple.
 Call your insurance carrier and ask to add an SR-22 to your coverage.
 Your insurer will then send the form to the Arizona Department of Motor Vehicles.

 Many insurance carriers will cancel your coverage after a serious violation.
 If this happens, you will need to find a new insurance carrier to provide you with an SR-22.
 When talking to prospective insurers, expect to answer specific questions about your driving violations, convictions, and history.
 If you have difficulty finding an insurer to carry your SR-22, check with the Arizona Automobile Insurance Plan.
+You can visit their website here.
 This program matches insurance providers with high-risk drivers.

 Average Cost of Arizona SR-22 Insurance